There’s a famous saying in golf: “Drive for show, putt for dough.”

 I’ve learned this through my personal golfing experience, too: an analytical practice routine sharpened my intuition on the course.
 When my golf game began to struggle during my junior year of high school, I started working with one of the top golf coaches in the country, Terry Rowles.
 Using the same cutting-edge technologies as Bryson, we practiced as much with computers as the naked eye.
 By placing small sensors on my chest, we compared the movements of my body against PGA Tour averages and trained my intuition finding the optimal swing position.

-During my senior year of college, I wrote a 60-page technical manual on the physics of ball flight and the biomechanics of the golf swing.
+During my senior year of high school, I wrote a 60-page technical manual on the physics of ball flight and the biomechanics of the golf swing.
 My elevated approach to practice improved my on-course performance because quantitative measurements informed my intuitions about how to improve.
 Meanwhile, I saw how often TV announcers with a traditional mindset were wrong in their analysis.
 What they saw with their eyes contradicted what I measured with my instruments.
 By the end of high school, I was armed with technical knowledge and good enough to be recruited by a Division 1 college.

 Art Meets Science: Practice Analytically, Perform Intuitively